Characterization for Campanato norm via quasi-Banach function spaces not assuming the Fatou property: Remarks

 \item[{\rm (v)}] For every $\mu$-measurable set $E\subset\Omega$ of positive measure, there exists a $\mu$-measurable set $F\subset E$ of positive measure with $\chi_F\in X(\Omega)$. \end{itemize} \end{definition}

-The condition (v) in this definition is called the saturation property.
-More precisely, although condition ${\rm (iii)}''$ in Definition \ref{def:rBfs} is stronger than condition (v), the two conditions ${\rm (iii)}''$ and (v) are equivalent for the quasi-Banach space $X({\mathbb R}^n)$ of Lebesgue measurable functions satisfying the ideal property in the setting of this paper.
+The condition (v) in this definition is called the saturation property, and in this paper, we use a quasi-Banach function space defined by replacing this condition with the analogous condition ${\rm (iii)}''$.
+More precisely, although the condition ${\rm (iii)}''$ in Definition \ref{def:sBfs} is stronger than the condition (v).
 Note that the saturation property can also be defined for quasi-Banach spaces on a general measure space without assuming any metric structure.

 The following equivalent formulations are provided.

 \begin{proposition} Let $(\Omega,\mu)$ be a $\sigma$-finite measure space, and let $X(\Omega)\subset L^0(\Omega)$ be a quasi-Banach space satisfying the ideal property.
 Then the following assertions hold. \begin{itemize} \item[{\rm (1)}] {\rm \cite[Proposition 2.5]{LoNi24}} $X(\Omega)$ satisfies the saturation property if and only if